bookofproofs/bookofproofs.github.io/_sources/history/15th-century/leonardo.md

 9. Suggested the principle of the golden ratio in his drawings.
 10. Investigated mathematical theories of propulsion for air and water travel.

 Born 15 April 1452, Vinci, near Empolia (now Italy).
-Died 2 May1519, Cloux, Amboise, France.
+Died 2 May 1519, Cloux, Amboise, France.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Leonardo/)